joelczk/blog/_posts/2021-08-20-prototype-pollution.md

 excerpt_separator: <!--more-->
 ---

-With the recent release of a new prototype pollution scanner on [Github](https://github.com/kleiton0x00/ppmap), I've seeing more and more issues related XSS caused by prototype pollution and guessed its time I write an article about it.
+With the recent release of a new prototype pollution scanner on [Github](https://github.com/kleiton0x00/ppmap), I've been seeing more and more issues related XSS caused by prototype pollution and guessed its time I write an article about it.
 <!--more-->

 ## Basic knowledge about JavaScript